-Karen Dennis stops fighting and starts healing from carcinoid cancer
+Karen Dennis stops fighting against cancer and starts healing.

 Karen Dennis had been battling her slow-growing carcinoid cancer since 1992, and by 2001 she was told by her doctors that she needed to get her affairs in order.
 Her cancer had metastasized throughout her body and the single mother of three girls had reached stage four, and there would be no stage 5.